View our copyright information.

 Cookies used on the Food Standards Scotland website

-A user does not have to register to use the Food Standards Scotland website, but a user must register if they wish to receive updates about Food Standards Scotland via email.
+A user does not have to register to use the Food Standards Scotland website, but a user must register if they wish to receive news and food alert updates about Food Standards Scotland via email or text.

-This information is stored securely on our database until such time as a user chooses to unsubscribe from receiving news stories.
-Users who no longer wish to receive our newsletters and other updates may opt-out of receiving these communications by clicking the "unsubscribe" option on any email communication received.
-Alternatively, the user may contact us to opt-out by -
+This information is stored securely on our database until such time as a user chooses to unsubscribe from receiving news and food alerts.
+Users who no longer wish to receive our newsletters and other updates may opt-out of receiving these communications by clicking the "unsubscribe" option on any email communication received or replying to any text message with 'STOP'.
+Alternatively, the user may contact us to opt-out by contacting:

 Telephone: 01224 285100